UAW LOCAL 4811 BYLAWS

 Section 1.
 The Local Union shall have the following standing committees:

 Section 2.
-Except for the Constitution and Bylaws Committee, the Chairs of the Committees are elected by the members of the Committee.
+Except for the Constitution and Bylaws Committee, the Chair of each committee is elected by the members of that committee.
 Committee meetings are open to all members, with the exception of committee meetings involving confidential personnel information, membership lists, grievances and legal matters.

 Section 3.
-These committees shall perform all duties assigned to them by the Constitution of the International Union, UAW, Local Union Bylaws, and such additional duties pertinent to the Committee as they may be directed to perform by the Joint Council.
+These committees and the members thereof shall faithfully perform all duties assigned to them by the Constitution of the International Union, UAW, the Local Union Bylaws, and such additional duties pertinent to the committee as they may be directed to perform by the Joint Council.

 Section 5.
 Each Campus may establish Campus committees as needed.